 Likewise, for a business, portfolio management governs how resources are invested to increase wealth while managing risk.
 Though, the constraints are clearly less.
 The large B2B enterprise commands army of engineers along with easy access to capital.

-The portfolio management process can be simple or complex, formal or informal.
+The portfolio management for innovation process can be simple or complex, formal or informal.
 The more important question is “How well is it working?”
 If “Not well”, growth stalls.
 Let’s look at four symptoms of a business crippled by dysfunctional portfolio management:

 Symptom #1: New products are just incremental improvements

 In frustration, an executive told me, “All our new products are just taking a green one and making it blue.
 We can’t grow with only small changes.”

 Good portfolio management for innovation harmonizes all investments to achieve the desired ROI.
 And certainly, new product refreshes and tweaks will be a healthy component of the mix.
 But in addition to the base hits, a portion should be dedicated to doubles, triples, as well as some “swings for the fences.”
 Leadership should provide this desired mix as part of the corporate strategy.
 Portfolio management guides the execution of this strategy by placing the bets.

 Symptom #2: “Lack of resources” is cited as the reason for new product difficulties.

 “Lack of resources” usually means “lack of leadership discipline.”
 Let me explain: Engineers are pushed to execute NPD projects according to a given budget and schedule.
 So, why the constant murmur about resources?